frankhale/CouplesJournal/README.md

 ## Status

 All features I marked in MVP are done.
 I'm working on some nice to haves and then finish the remaining server admin work.

 .NET 5 runs well on the Pi 3B+ but it's a little slower than I'd want.
 I may end up moving this app to a Pi 4.
 That being said I'm okay with the performance of the Pi 3B+ right now.

+The user authentication uses the individual user accounts option that you can click on during project creation.
+I've tweaked it a little to change how users are created.
+Instead of users being created with a username of an email address, you can now create a user with a proper username and displayname.
+Even though I have the register page still showing I plan to turn that off and just use the scripted accounts via the appsettings.json that I implemented.
+The app should have only two users.

 ## Author(s)